-Addition - July 2012 : What progress has been made since then...
-The photos below are from before 2009.
-I now do much better with my SLR, the Canon Eos 7D.
-See the photos uploaded at the end of the link below : → Clownfish have a dirty mouth
+Addition - July 2012 : I have made so much progress since then...
+The pictures below are from before 2009.
+I am now doing much better with my SLR, the Canon Eos 7D.
+See the photos at the end of the link below : → Clownfish have a dirty mouth

-As you may know, the clownfish is also called Anemony-fish in English, because of the anemone in which he lives.
-Hence the name of Nemo (atNEMOny fish) for the little Disney cartoon hero.
+As you may know, the clownfish is also called Anemony-fish in English, because of the anemone in which it lives.
+Hence the name Nemo (atNEMOny fish) for the little Disney cartoon hero.

-Clownfish are curious, but fearful most of the time.
-At the beginning of the film, we can see Nemo's daddy go out and then carefully return several times to the anemone, before going out again...
+Clownfish are curious, but mostly fearful.
+At the beginning of the movie, we see Nemo's daddy come out and then carefully go back into the anemone several times, before coming out again...

 It's the same for real clownfish.
-They keep moving, squirming, hiding and leaning back into their anemones.
+They keep moving, wriggling, hiding and burrowing into their anemones.
 Not easy to photograph!

-But some are more fearless.
-Once, during a dive at SipadanI witnessed some amazing behavior from a very brave little clownfish.
+But some are more intrepid.
+Once, during a dive in SipadanI witnessed some amazing behavior from a very brave little clownfish.

-While I was bending over the anemone to try to photograph him, he came out at full speed and ran right over the mask of my partner to hit it.
+While I was leaning on the anemone trying to take a picture of it, it came out at full speed and went straight to the mask of my partner to hit it.
 Bing!

-Quickly, he returned to take refuge between stinging tentacles.
+Quickly, he returned to take refuge between the stinging tentacles.
 Then he started the maneuver again.
 Re-bing!
 I even managed to take the picture...